sturents/api-php/README.md

     require_once __DIR__.'/vendor/autoload.php';

-Now you can create or use any object without having to worry about requiring it's files - Composer and PHP's autoloader will handle that for you.
+Now you can create or use any object without having to worry about requiring its files - Composer and PHP's autoloader will handle that for you.

 ## Send data to StuRents